ortfo/db/README.md

 ## How it works

 Your database is a folder, which has one folder per work in it.
-In each folder, you'll have a markdown file describing your work, and some files, which can be videos, audio files or images.
+In each folder, you'll have a markdown file describing your work, and other files relevant to the work (images, PDFs, audio files, videos, etc.).

 Here's an example tree: